HARDI opposes code change, says it will harm contractors

 “If these exemptions were not there, it would become a state’s job to adopt which code to follow, creating a ‘grey area’ of regulatory confusion for the industry,” a HARDI spokesperson tells Homepros in an email.

-Why it matters: If the proposal passes, though states have some flexibility, it’s near-certain that ASME will become the nationwide standard, per HARDI, forcing manufacturers to use costlier materials when producing the impacted products and requiring technicians to become ASME-certified.
+Why it matters: If the proposal passes, though states have some flexibility, it’s near-certain that ASME will become the nationwide standard, per HARDI, forcing technicians to become ASME-certified.

 The intrigue: Industry groups aren’t exactly sold on ASME’s reasoning for the proposal.
 “What safety incident is this in response to?
 They haven’t provided it,” says AHRI’s Thomas Deary.

-- “The code would force installers to sell a more expensive product to customers without increasing actual safety,” HARDI adds.
+- “Beyond re-certification… the code would force installers to sell a more expensive product to customers without increasing actual safety,” HARDI adds.

 - ASME didn’t respond to a request for comment.